Desbeers/SwiftlyChordUtilities/README.md

 ## In use

-I use this package in my follwoing projects:
+I use this package in my following projects:

 - [Chord Provider](https://github.com/Desbeers/Chord-Provider)
-- [Chords Database](https://github.com/Desbeers/Chords-Database); mainly written to ckeck the 'SwiftyChords' database and make PR's for it
+- [Chords Database](https://github.com/Desbeers/Chords-Database); mainly written to check the 'SwiftyChords' database and make PR's for it

 ## Documentation